ryanjmarcus/vt-hokiespa-courses-api/README.md

 1. Press <kbd>Enter</kbd> to run <br/>

-1. Click the "copy" button that pops up next to the printed JSON array
+1. Click the `copy` button that pops up next to the printed JSON array

 ## Notes
 * The script should take between 1 - 2 minutes to run.